Halloween is one of the most exciting seasonal events for children, and toddlers are the perfect age to start enjoying this unique time of the year.

 The magnificent caves at Wookey Hole are arguably a bit creepy at any point during the year, but they really ramp up the spook factor during Halloween!

-During the October half term, you’ll be able to visit the infamous Witch of Wookey Hole in her grotto, watch the spooky film ‘Happy Family’ in 4D, enjoy the haunted pirate island adventure golf, see the Halloween circus show, and enjoy many more Halloween themed features and haunts — alongside all the usual attractions that Wookey Hole offers like the caves and animatronic dinosaurs.
+During the October half term, you’ll be able to visit the infamous Witch of Wookey Hole in her grotto, watch the amazing circus shows, explore the spooky trails and enjoy some tasty sweet treats — alongside all the usual attractions that Wookey Hole offers like the caves and animatronic dinosaurs.

 Halloween Events in the Midlands